alpyen/zynq-gbcartreader/README.md

 the inner workings of the Game Boy and its cartridges and/or compiled existing information:
 - Pan Docs - https://github.com/gbdev/pandocs
 - Game Boy: Complete Technical Reference - https://github.com/Gekkio/gb-ctr

+___

+### Todo-List

+- Implement MBC1 read/write ram
+- Implement MBC2 completely and verify against game
+- Port bare-metal app to MicroBlaze on a Basys3
+- Port bare-betal app to be used on Arduino